widdix/mastodon-on-aws/README.md

 Use the following instructions to access the Mastodon CLI:

 1. Open Elastic Container Service (ECS) via the AWS Management Console.
-1. Selct the ECS cluster with the name prefixed with the name of your CloudFormation stack (e.g., `mastodon-on-aws-*`).
+1. Select the ECS cluster with the name prefixed with the name of your CloudFormation stack (e.g., `mastodon-on-aws-*`).
 1. Note down the full name of the cluster (e.g., `mastodon-on-aws-Cluster-1NHBMI9NL62QP-Cluster-pkxgiUVXxLC7`).
 1. Select the `Tasks` tab.
 1. Search for a task with status `Running` and a task definition containing `*-WebService-*` in its name.